5 Ways to Prepare Your Child for Back to School

 School Supplies that ROCK

 Want to rep some We Rock?!
-We’ve got awesome supplies to help you get through the school day in style.
+We’ve got awesome supplies to help you get through the school

 Here are a few other sensory safe supplies and products that we suggest: